Here’s the good news.

-I’ve got good news for you.
-It is completely normal for two-part resin to get hot when you mix it.
+It’s completely normal for two-part resin to get hot when you mix it.
 A heat-producing reaction needs to happen when you combine the two liquids.
 This is what causes the resin to go from a liquid to a solid.
-But, there can be too much of a good thing and resin that gets too hot will cure in unpredictable ways.
+But, there can be too much of a good thing, and resin that gets too hot will cure in unpredictable ways.

 How will you know if your resin is too hot?

 *The resin fills with bubbles and looks foamy.